PederHA/inginious-coding-style/docs/docs/configuration.md

 ## Default Categories

-INGInious Coding Style comes with {{ categories.categories | length }} default grading categories.
+INGInious Coding Style comes with {{ categories | length }} default grading categories.
 If you want to change the names or descriptions of these categories, you can override them in your INGInious configuration file.

 !!! attention
     The `id` parameter of a category must match the default category's ID if you wish to overwrite a default category.
 If you simply wish to disable a default category, omit its ID from the top-level `enabled` parameter.